konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/annual-reports/index_nb.md

 ### Define the Labels

-To do this, start by setting up a Label Set on app (_Label sets -> + Add Label Set_).
+To do this, start by setting up a Label Set on Konfuzio app (_Label sets -> + Add Label Set_).
 It is important that each new Annotation gets assigned to a new Annotation Set, so tick the box "Multiple" to achieve this.
 Update your Project to get the new Label Set.

 ```python editable=true slideshow={"slide_type": ""} tags=["skip-execution", "nbval-skip"]
 label_set = [label_set for label_set in my_project.label_sets if not label_set.is_default][0]